 The penetration test or pentest consists of an offensive security test where a real cyber attack is simulated in a controlled environment.
-The objective is to find weaknesses that an attacker could potentially exploit to complete threats such as information theft, improper access, cause service failures for the installation of malware, etc.
+The objective is to identify weaknesses that could be exploited by an attacker, thereby leading to threats such as information theft, unauthorized access, service disruptions, malware installation, and so on.

-Pentesting is the discipline that encompasses this type of exercise.
-The cybersecurity team is in charge of executing the pentest under the conditions agreed with the client, including scope, objectives, modalities and necessary depth.
+Pentesting is the discipline that encompasses this type of exercise, aimed at identifying potential vulnerabilities and mitigating cybersecurity risks.
+Our cybersecurity team is responsible for executing the penetration testing services under the conditions agreed with the client, which may include the duration of the testing, scope, objectives, modalities, and necessary depth.

 Black box exercises start from a total lack of knowledge of the client's infrastructure; the pentester team has no information regarding assets and users.